 Meanwhile, posterolateral herniated discs will efface the side of the thecal sac, rarely affecting the cord, but possibly affecting the nerve roots which exit at the side of each vertebral level.

-Herniated Disc Impinging on the Thecal Sac Advice
+Herniated Disc Impinging on the Thecal Sac Evaluation

 Either that or they will refuse to deal with you at all, which is a very telling statement as to the quality of doctor they really are.
 In these cases, they are doing you a favor.
 Just find a better physician.
 You will be better off in the long run.